 “Before you are a leader, success is about growing yourself.
 When you become a leader, success is about growing others.” – Jack Welch, Ex CEO, General Electric.

-However, 77% of organizations have reported experiencing a leadership gap.
+However, 77% of organizations have reported experiencing a leadership skill gap.
 While enterprises can afford to grow even with leadership gaps for small periods, small business growth could potentially fall apart if leadership gaps are prominent.

-To address the leadership gap and prepare for the future, small businesses must invest time and money in honing leadership skills.
+To address the leadership skill gap and prepare for the future, small businesses must invest time and money in honing leadership skills.

 1. To give direction to a business – Giving direction to everyone involved with the business helps them strive better towards their daily goals.